 If you’re just starting your law firm, putting more money into digital advertising can work to get your foot in the door with marketing.
-Over time, however, you’ll want to move some of that money and time investment into something like content marketing and SEO.
+You may also need to check state the BAR associations to ensure you your ads follow all regulations Over time, however, you’ll want to move some of that money and time investment into something like content marketing and SEO.

 Becoming too reliant on digital ad platforms leaves you without much control over how those ads perform, and a big change or more competition/less attention can tank your results.
 Without broadening your reach, you could spend a lot of money on digital ads, so diversify as soon as you can.

 When deciding on digital ads, think through these factors:

 - Focus on placing ads where you have the best chance of them being seen by target clients

 - Don’t assume that a one-time ad will reap the same rewards as multiple placements since people often need to see the same ad or firm a few times over before it sticks in their mind